rfbrady/DJP/README.md

 ### Shell / API
 Use `manage.py shell` to invoke the python shell.
 This uses your django package as the local environment, so you can interact with your models etc. You will need to `[object].save()` any change you make to the db in the shell. `[Model].objects.all()` returns a query set that you can iterate over.

+#RCT
+### Tic Tac Toe in RCT
+Learning the fundamentals of RCT by building a tic tac toe app.
+Begin by removing anything that comes preloaded in the src directory `rm -f src/*`

+The entirety of this readme are based on tutorials that are written officially by Django and React, and can be found at (django link here),https://reactjs.org/tutorial/tutorial.html